kode4food/interpol/blog/_posts/2015-03-09-fun_with_loops.md

 ## Joins!
 Yes, you read that correctly.
 There's no reason you can't leverage Interpol loops to perform set joining between disparate collections.
 Guard clauses are all you need to make it happen.

 If you iterate over separate collections, what you'll be generating without guards is a cartesian product.
 We want to avoid that, so we add a guard to the second range that will filter out any unrelated items.
-This loop will generate a set of mutual friends.
+This loop will generate a set of parent-child relationships.

 ```ruby
 for person1 in people,